Welcome

 The flowers, use their fragrance to remind me.

-As the wind soughs through the branches of the trees whispering, “remember”.
+As the wind soughs through the branches of the trees it whispers, “remember”.

-The earth solid and strong cradles and croons “remember”.
+The earth solid and strong cradles me and croons “remember”.

 Do I remember my song?

-My eye are drawn to the heavens as the clouds form the shapes of remembering.
+My eyes are drawn to the heavens as the clouds form the shapes of remembering.

 The birds trill, call and sing unto me “remember”.